aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part1.md

 ----

-Next run these commands which will format the terraform code, validate it's syntax and check it for security issues
+Next run these commands which will format the terraform code, validate it's syntax:

 ```
 terraform fmt
 ```

+*Note this command only produces output if it finds any Terraform file that needed to be re-formatted*

 ```
 terraform validate